DataDog/hiring-engineers/answers.md

 # Datadog Solutions Engineer Exercise

 The intent of the exercise is to get familiar with the Datadog Platform.
-This document outlines the process from initial account setup, Agent installation, collecting metrics, visualizing and monitoring data from an array complex systems.
+This document outlines the process from initial account setup, Agent installation, collecting metrics, visualizing and monitoring data from an array systems.

 ## Prerequisites and Environment Setup